-The programmed of Action of the United Nations International Conference on Population and Development in Cairo, September 1994, stipulates that governments are urged to prohibit FGM wherever it exists and to give vigorous support to efforts among Non-governmental and Community Organizations and Religious Institutions to eliminate such practices (Centre for Reproductive Law and Policy, 1997).
-Furthermore, it revealed that, from a Human Rights stance, governments have clear obligations to take appropriate and effective action to eradicate FGM including legislations on eradication of the practice and sensitization programmers citing the negative aspects of FGM.
+Universally, FGM is widely performed with unsanitary and unsterile materials and used for multiple girls which affects the health and wellbeing of the girl and women as well as there are possibilities for the transmission of HIV/AIDS.
+FGM does not provide psychological and biological benefit for girls and women who have mutilated but effects for the immediate and long health problems (journal of political science and public affairs).
+The program of Action of the United Nations International Conference on Population and Development in Cairo, September 1994, stipulates that governments are urged to prohibit FGM wherever it exists and to give vigorous support to efforts among Non-governmental and Community Organizations and Religious Institutions to eliminate such practices (Centre for Reproductive Law and Policy, 1997).
+Furthermore, it revealed that, from a Human Rights stance, governments have clear obligations to take appropriate and effective action to eradicate FGM including legislations on eradication of the practice and sensitization programs citing the negative aspects of FGM.
 A National Initiative on FGM requires a coalition of government, Non-Governmental Organizations, the Media and the Private Sector.

 Uganda is a signatory to most of the International Human, Rights Conventions and Instruments.
 By ratifying these Conventions, the Government agreed to ensure that everyone within the country enjoys the Human Rights covered by these conventions.
-These included among others, the rights of life, liberty, to human dignity, fulfillment of basic needs such as the right to food, shelter, clothing and health, freedom of association and the like.
-These rights have been incorporated in the Constitution of Uganda (1995), for example, Article 24 of the constitution states that "No person shall be subjected tony form of torture or cruel, in-human or degrading treatment or punishment "Article 32 (2) further states that "laws, cultures, customs which are against the dignity, welfare or interest of women....are prohibited by this constitution " and Article 33 (1, 2 and 3) state that "women shall be accorded full and equal dignity of the person with men (2) the state shall provide the facilities and opportunities necessary to evidence the welfare of women to enable them to realize their full potential and advancement and (3) their rights, taking in to account their unique status and natural maternal functions in society......"
+These included among others, the right to life, liberty, to human dignity, fulfillment of basic needs such as the right to food, shelter, clothing and health, freedom of association and the like.
+These rights have been incorporated in the Constitution of Uganda (1995), for example, Article 24 of the constitution states that "No person shall be subjected to any form of torture or cruel, in-human or degrading treatment or punishment" Article 32 (2) further states that "laws, cultures, customs which are against the dignity, welfare or interest of women are prohibited by this constitution " and Article 33 (1, 2 and 3) state that "women shall be accorded full and equal dignity of the person with men (2) the state shall provide the facilities and opportunities necessary to evidence the welfare of women to enable them to realize their full potential and advancement and (3) their rights, taking into account their unique status and natural maternal functions in society......"
 More so, in 1996, a court intervened to prevent the performance of FGM under Section 8 of the Children Statute, enacted that year that makes it unlawful to subject a child to social or customary practices that are harmful to the child's health.